-Now perform the following investigation and describe your observations in your lab notebook.
+6. Now perform the following investigation and describe your observations in your lab notebook.
 Disturb (tilt or shake) the tray gently to move dislocations.
 What happens when dislocations reach the edge of the raft, or a grain boundary?
 If you are fortunate you will see dislocations meeting each other - what happens?
 Do dislocations interact with point defects, such as vacancies, interstitials and substitutional point defects in the raft?
 If so, how?
-Take captures from the videos at different time to show these phenomena and print them on your lab notebook, make sure to describe your observations and sketch what happens.
+Use photos (or stills from a video) from different times to show the dynamics of these phenomena and include them in your account; make sure to describe your observations and sketch what happens.